VIGIL: Part-Grounded Structured Reasoning for Generalizable Deepfake Detection: Experiment

-\textbf{Qualitative Analysis: Reasoning Reversion.} Fig.~\ref{fig:reversion} illustrates a case where VIGIL's structured reasoning enables mid-chain self-correction.
-The model initially forms an ``authentic'' assessment from global appearance, but upon examining the mouth and left eyebrow with injected forensic signals, it detects frequency-domain anomalies in the mouth and pixel-level inconsistencies at the brow-skin boundary.
-This part-level evidence overturns the initial impression, leading to the correct forgery conclusion.
+\textbf{Qualitative Analysis: Reasoning Reversion.} Fig.~\ref{fig:reversion} illustrates reasoning reversion.
+VIGIL initially leans toward ``authentic'' from global appearance, but part-level evidence from the mouth and left eyebrow reveals frequency and pixel-level inconsistencies.
+The accumulated evidence overturns the initial impression and leads to the correct forgery conclusion.